Arlington Heights, Illinois Therapists

 Statewide, Illinois cut mental health service funding by $113.7 million between 2009 and 2012.
 The results of this budget cut have been significant:

-- Emergency room visits increased 19 percent between 2009 and 2012 for people in psychiatric crisis
+- Emergency room visits increased by 19 percent between 2009 and 2012 for people in psychiatric crisis

 - Six mental health clinics in Chicago closed between 2009 and 2015, along with several community mental health agencies across the state

-In order to address these difficulties, Illinois applied for a waiver of Medicaid rules in 2016 that would allow them to invest $2.7 billion dollars to better serve individuals covered by Medicaid who have mental illness to prioritize community-based, preventive care over institutional care.
+To address these difficulties, Illinois applied for a waiver of Medicaid rules in 2016 that would allow them to invest 2.7 billion dollars to better serve individuals covered by Medicaid who has a mental illness to prioritize community-based, preventive care over institutional care.
 The waiver was approved in May 2018, and Illinois is now funding ten mental health pilot projects for the following purposes:

 - Home health visits for children of opioid-addicted mothers

 - Substance abuse recovery programs that help people manage withdrawals

 While the programs resulting from the Medicaid waiver are undoubtedly a step in the right direction, whether Illinois can do more for people with mental health issues who do not qualify for Medicaid remains to be seen.